-A considerable part of the refinery plant at Abadan, when the writer was there, was being reconstructed, in order to bring it into line with the new knowledge gained, not only from these researches, but also from the co-ordinated investigations undertaken at Sunbury and from the experience acquired in the new refinery at Llandarcy.
-These reconstructions have since been completed and have brought the Abadan refinery abreast, and in some respects ahead, of the most advanced refineries to be found elsewhere in the world.
-The whole refining process at Abadan is very flexible, so that the proportions in which the various products -petrol, kerosene, gas oil, fuel oil-are obtained can be varied within wide limits and thus the fluctuating needs of the market for one or another product can be readily met.
-This desirable flexibility is now being further increased by the installation of cracking equipment which will enable fuel oil to be converted into motor spirit.
+A considerable part of the refinery plant at Abadan, when the writer was there, was being reconstructed, in order to bring it into line with the new knowledge gained, not only from these researches, but also from the co-ordinated investigations undertaken at home and from the experience acquired in the new refinery at Llandarcy.
+A bare indication, in general terms, of some only of the objects to be gained by these modifications of the plant may be given here.